apache/spark/docs/job-scheduling.md

 `spark.shuffle.service.*` [configurations](configuration.html).
 4. Restart all `NodeManager`s in your cluster.

-If you wish to use the external shuffle service in a Mesos deployment you need to launch the service on each Mesos slave that might run Spark jobs.
-A launcher script is provided in the `sbin/`
-directory: `sbin/start-shuffle-service.sh`.
-You can later stop the service by running `sbin/stop-shuffle-service.sh`.
-Additional configuration options can be passed in `SPARK_SHUFFLE_OPTS`.

 ### Resource Allocation Policy

 At a high level, Spark should relinquish executors when they are no longer used and acquire